 They appear to only be sold online.

 Uzu is a drugstore brand.
-Some of the colors of the UZU Eye Opening Liner (link to the English-language Philippines site) are vegan.
+Some of the colors of the UZU Eye Opening Liner (links to the English-language U.S. site) are vegan.
 According to the company’s customer service, the bristles are made with four kinds of synthetic hair.
 The packaging on the vegan colors says 100% cruelty-free and vegan in English.
 It can be found at many major drugstores.
 The products were used in the 3.1 Phillip Lim February 2019 show in New York.

 The company confirmed to our volunteer in 2020 that they don’t do animal testing, don’t outsource animal testing to other companies, don’t use ingredients that were tested on animals and have no plans to do so in the future, and don’t sell their products in countries or regions where animal testing is mandatory.
 They stated that they use ingredients that have a history of safe use on humans and perform tests on new ingredients with machines.